-Use the schedule template provided to show an estimated schedule for the preproduction, shoot, post-production and delivery of your film based on breaking down the script to estimate shoot days and post as well as your festival strategy.
+Use the schedule template provided to show an estimated schedule for the pre-production, shoot, post-production and delivery of your film based on breaking down the script to estimate shoot days and post as well as your festival strategy.
 Download the Excel Schedule Overview resource and populate the categories and timeline as required for your specific project.
 Upload as a PDF document.
-Funding will be announced in early February 2021 please remember to include at least 10 weeks to cover the two day workshop, and mentoring before you schedule contracting of your film.
+Funding will be announced in February 2023 please do not include contracting of your film until May/June to allow for the Fresh Shorts Development process.
 On average it takes approximately one month to complete contracting, so it is important to allow for this.